-Gwyneth Paltrow, Khloe Kardashian, Lo Bosworth Share Vaginal Grooming Habits
+Gwyneth Paltrow, Khloe Kardashian, Lo Bosworth Share Grooming Habits

 Read the rest of Khloe Kardashian’s blog post to see what else she says about her favorite vaginal products.
 While it’s clear these celebrities are obsessed with their vaginas, they really don’t need so many tools and products to have a happy, healthy, and clean vagina.
 It’s safe to say that Hollywood has made them think they need to add these things to their daily regimen.

-[Featured image by Dimitrios Kambouris/Getty Images for La Perla]
+[Featured Image by Dimitrios Kambouris/Getty Images for La Perla]